Videos

 While filming a charity event in San Pedro Telmo Cathedral the sound of music wafted in from outside, interrupting my filming.
 If you can’t beat ’em, join ’em!
 I went outside and instead filmed the El Afronte Orquesta Típica, who was performing, ‘Tarde’ by José Canet.

-This tango orchestra often plays in front of the San Telmo church on Sundays, during the San Telmo Fair.
 I love this classic melancholy tango tune and the singer’s delivery.
 I couldn’t find a written translation of this song, so I posted my own on Wander Argentina.
+A reminder that sometimes the best material isn’t what you intended to film.

 ¿De Donde Sos?
 The Number One Question for Visitors to Argentina